 All because your insurance company wants to keep its money from you, no matter how bad you need it, or that you paid them for the service.
 Because insurance companies can be harshly prejudiced against riders, it's critical for you to get some legal adivce before dealig with them, so you don't risk killing your case.

-You’ve Got a Lot to Lose—Get Help Now
+You’ve Got a Lot to Lose—Get Help With Your Motorcycle Accident Settlement

 If you’re worried about the at-fault driver’s insurance limits or using your own policy to pay for your injuries, you already know you’ve got a high stakes case.
 Insurance company adjusters will do everything to cheat you.